raspberrypilearning/make-crumble-robot-head/en/step_11.md

 ![Random sequence Selector challenge code solution](images/randomSequenceSelect_solution.png)

-You can play around with what the sequences are asmuch as you like.
+You can play around with what the sequences are as much as you like.

 How about adding a third sequence?